 Expanding Horizons Scholarship

 The Expanding Horizons Scholarship is for first-time non-matriculated graduate students.
-Click here for more information.
+This scholarship is offered for the fall semester only.

 You must file your FAFSA form to be eligible for federal student loans for graduate study.
 Indicate your interest in work-study on your application.
 Eligibility for work-study funds is determined by USM's Financial Aid Office.